Eligibility for the Regional Infrastructure Fund

 - social infrastructure (housing and accommodation, schools, hospitals), large-scale national digital connectivity (broadband) initiatives and Roads of National Significance.

-- Ancillary commercial activity such as marketing or business development (this includes business cases).
+- Ancillary commercial activity such as marketing or business development.

 - Funding for apprenticeships or Vocational Education and Training.
 Vocational Education is defined as preparing learners for jobs based in manual or practical activities.